-Contactor - This control is activated (closed) by the room thermostat for both heating and cooling.
-The contactor has a 24V coil and supplies power to the compressor and outdoor fan motor.

-Crankcase Heater - This item is "ON" whenever power is supplied to the unit and crankcase heater thermostat is closed.
+- Contactor This control is activated (closed) by the room thermostat for both heating and cooling.
+The contactor has a 24V coil and supplies power to the compressor and outdoor fan motor. - 2.
+Crankcase Heater This item is "ON" whenever power is supplied to the unit and the crankcase heater thermostat is closed.
 Crankcase heater thermostat closes at 67° and opens at 85°.
 It warms the compressor crankcase thereby preventing liquid migration and subsequent compressor damage.
-The insert type heater is self-regulating.
-It is connected electrically to the contactor L1 & L2 terminals.
-Condenser Motor - This item is activated by the contactor during heating and cooling, except during defrost and emergency heat operation.
-On 460V heat pumps, the condenser motor is activated by the CMR.

-Compressor - This item is activated by the contactor for heating and cooling, except during emergency heat.
-It is protected by an internal overload.

-Contactor Relay - This control is activated by the thermostat (24V coil) and supplies power to the contactor.

-Defrost Control - The Defrost control provides time/temperature initiation and termination of the defrost cycle.
-When a Defrost cycle is initiated, the defrost control shifts the reversing valve to "cooling" mode, stops the outdoor fan and brings on supplemental heat.
-Normally, a Defrost cycle will take only 2-3 minutes unless system is low on charge or outdoor conditions are severe.
-(Windy and cold).
-The defrost control also provides for a 3 minute off cycle compressor delay.

-Outdoor Thermostat - These optional controls are used to prevent full electric heater operation at varying outdoor ambient (0°F to 45°F).
+The insert type heater is self regulating.
+It is connected electrically to the contactor L1 and L2 terminals. - Condenser Motor This item is activated by the contactor during heating and cooling, except during defrost and emergency heat operation. - 4.
+Compressor This item is activated by the contactor for heating and cooling, except during emergency heat.
+It is protected by an internal overload. - Contactor Relay This control is activated by the thermostat (24V coil) and supplies power to the contactor. - 6.
+Defrost Control The Defrost Control provides time/ temperature initiation and termination of the defrost cycle.
+When a defrost cycle is initiated, the Defrost Control shifts the reversing valve to "COOLING" mode, stops the outdoor fan and brings on supplemental heat.
+Normally, a defrost cycle will take only 2-3 minutes unless system is low on refrigerant charge or outdoor conditions are severe (i.e. windy and cold).
+The defrost control also provides for a 3 minute off cycle compressor delay. - 7.
+Outdoor Thermostat These optional controls are used to prevent full electric heater operation at varying outdoor ambient (0°F to 45°F).
 They are normally open above their set points and closed below to permit staging of indoor supplement heater operation.
-If the outdoor ambient temperature is below 0°F (-18°C) with 50% or higher RH, an outdoor thermostat (OT) must be installed and set at (0°F) on the dial.
-Failure to comply with this requirement may result in damage to the product which may not be covered by the manufacturer's warranty.

-Reversing Valve Coil - This coil is activated by the thermostat, in the colling mode and during defrost.
+If the outdoor ambient temperature is below 0°F with 50% or higher RH, an outdoor thermostat (OT) must be installed and set at (0°) on the dial.
+Failure to comply with this requirement may result in damage to the product which may not be covered by the manufacturer's warranty. - 8.
+Optional Outdoor Thermostat Kit( OTHPPKG-02) This outdoor thermostat is an optional accessory that is pre-set from the factory at 37°F. No other field setting is required.
+It comes enclosed in a "birdhouse" and should be mounted on the corner panel near the control panel.
+Once the ambient temperature falls below the set temperature of 37°F during heating operation, the thermostat closes and forces the two-stage compressor to run in high stage.
+NOTE: OTHPPKG-02 is required for 2-Ton heat pump. - 9.
+Reversing Valve Coil This coil is activated by the thermostat, in the cooling mode and during defrost.
 It positions the reversing valve pilot valve for cooling operation.

-Indoor Blower Motor - Units with EEM Motors Only.

-The EEM model indoor blower motor is activated by the room thermostat by cooling/HEATING or fan ON position.
-EEM motors are constant torque motors with low power consumption.

-(See Air Flow Measurement and Adjustment for speed adjustment instructions).

-Blower Interlock Relay - This relay is used to energize the blower during the electric heat operation.
+- 10. Indoor Blower Motor Units with ECM Motors.
+The ECM model indoor blower motor is activated by the room thermostat by cooling/heating or fan "ON" position.
+ECM motors are constant torque motors with the very low power consumption.
+(See Air Flow Measurement and Adjustment for speed adjustment instructions). - 11.
+Blower Interlock Relay This relay is used to energize the blower during the electric heat operation.
 Some room thermostats do not energize the motor during electric heat.
 This relay ensures blower operation when the room thermostat energizes heat.
 This relay is energized by the electric heat kit sequencer.